SyncfusionExamples/blazor-pdf-viewer-examples/Getting Started/Client-side application-SfPdfViewer/README.md

-# Create a simple PDF Viewer in a Blazor client-side application
+# Create a simple SfPdfViewer in a Blazor client-side application
-This example shows how to create a simple PDF Viewer client-side application.
+This example shows how to create a simple SfPdfViewer client-side application.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/getting-started/web-assembly-application